WorKai7/jeromod/README.md

+# ----- Jeromod 1.16.5 -----

-# Jeromod is a simple mod that adds the jeromium ore with its ingot, block, nugget and its associated tools and armor set.
+Jeromod is a simple minecraft mod that adds the jeromium ore with its ingot, block, nugget and its associated tools and armor set.

-- Available for 1.16.5
+- Available for forge 1.16.5